Europe clears first airline satellite navigation operation

 "This is the first certified operation in Europe for satellite navigation approaches to land," Ashton said.

-Aurigny Air Services, which provides the only commercial flight services to the island, plans to upgrade the rest of its fleet.
+Aurigny Air Services, which provides the only commercial flight services to Alderney, plans to upgrade the rest of its fleet.

 Next to sign up are Scotland's Loganair and Hebridean and the UK's Skybus.